jskeet/DemoCode/Drums/index.md

 Even without a drum module, you can still load and save files, and edit the data.

-Click on "Load module/kit file" to load a file.
-The application will detect whether it contains data for a whole module or a single kit, and display the appropriate window, as described later.
-A sample file (td17.vdrum) is provided in the zip file with the application.
+Click on "Load file" to load a file.
+The application will detect whether it contains data for a whole module or a single kit, or instrument audio, and display the appropriate window, as described later.
+A sample file (td17.vdrum) is provided with the application.
+(If you run the Windows installer, the file is installed in
+'Program Files (x86)\VDrumExplorer' - I know that's a little odd as it isn't a binary, but it simplifies things while I'm learning about Windows installers and WiX.)

 Click on "Save log file" to simply save the contents of the log (as displayed in the Module Loader) to a text file.
 This is primarily to